ciakovx/rorcid.workshop/orcidWalkthrough.md

 listviewer::jsonedit(my_orcids_list)
 ```

 This is a list of two items.
-We can flatten it to a data frame, grab the ORCID IDs, and run the same function we ran above in order to get the name data and the IDs into a single data frame:
+We can flatten it to a data frame, grab the ORICID iDs, and run the same function we ran above in order to get the name data and the IDs into a single data frame:

 ```{r multiple6, eval=TRUE,cache=TRUE}
 my_orcids <- my_orcids_list$orcid_identifier_path